mozilla/miracle/docs/local.rst

 - `./server restart` - runs `./server stop`, then `./server start`.
 - `./server shell` - Opens a shell inside the application container.
 - `./server test` - Runs all tests inside the application container.
+- `./server alembic` - Runs alembic inside the application container.

+In order to inspect the database, you can open a shell inside the running Postgres container:

+    docker-compose exec postgres sh

+And run commands like:

+    pg_dump -U miracle miracle
+    psql -U miracle miracle